 Inside: Make counting fun with this preschool spring math activity.
 Create flowers using popsicle sticks and count them as they are pressed into foam blocks.
 Hands on fun!

-Simple ways to add counting in your preschooler’s day are the best, aren’t they?
+Simple ways to add counting to your preschooler’s day are the best, aren’t they?
 If you agree, you’ll love this flower counting activity.
 If you’ve been reading my blog for awhile, you will recognize a similar counting activity we did during small groups.

 This flower counting activity works well independently.
 Now that I think of it, this needs to be added to our math tray collection!
-It would be an easy one to set up at the kitchen table, for those of you at home.
+It would be an easy one to set up at the kitchen table, for those of you doing math at home.

 Easy Preschool Spring Math Activity with Flowers